The Good News in the Bible

 So we see that some will not eat the food and do "observe the day", while on the other hand some will eat the food and do not "observe the day" Thus if we keep these "days" in their context (days of eating or not eating: fasting or not fasting) we see that the apostle Paul is not referring at all to the observance of the seventh day Sabbath as being optional or a matter of choice, but rather he is referring to observance of optional fast days.

-It is interesting to note that the Didache, a very early second century Christian catechism, mentions the fact that there were factions in the early Christian church which were advocating certain fast days and that there was a dispute as to which days of the week to observe as a fast days.
+It is interesting to also note that the Didache, a very early second century Christian catechism, mentions the fact that there were factions in the early Christian church which were advocating certain fast days and that there was a dispute as to which days of the week to observe as a fast days.
 If you will read through this brief catechism and note especially where the text is in bold text, you will see that not only were these fast days mentioned but as an aside I would call your attention to the fact that the "preparation day" is mentioned as being one of these fast days.
 The "preparation day" is the sixth day of the week and is the day which is mentioned in the new testament as the day preceding the Sabbath day.

 Also note that the believers are urged in the Didache to gather on "the "Lord's own day" (see near the end of the document in bold text).
 The day of the week here mentioned as "the Lord's own day" is obviously the seventh day Sabbath.
 We can know this because "the preparation day", the sixth day of the week, was the day to prepare for the blessing of the seventh day Sabbath rest.
 These texts in the Didache give us some very important insight as to the fact that "the Lord's own day" was the seventh day Sabbath which was being observed by the very early Christian church.
 The early church was indeed observing the Sabbath day of the fourth commandment.